VAN ZANDT, JAMES L.

 In accordance with his wishes, he has been cremated.
 A memorial service will be held 2pm Saturday, June 1st, in Stetson Chapel on the campus of Kalamazoo College, where the family will receive guests beginning at 1pm.
 Memorial donations in James' name may be directed to the Kalamazoo College Men's or Women's Tennis Team at www.kzoo.edu/onlinegiving or to the Galesburg-Augusta Community Schools Foundation at www.g-aschools.org/domain/157.
 Arrangements entrusted to Langeland Family Funeral Homes, Burial & Cremation Services, 622 S Burdick St, Kalamazoo, MI 49007.
 To view James' personalized guestbook, please visit https://www.langelands.com.

-To send flowers to James 'Jim' Lynn VanZandt's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James 'Jim' Lynn VanZandt, please visit our floral store.